isaacmg/big_data_learning/readme.md

 As the description states HDFS is bascially the distributed storage system of Hadoop.
 Unlike MR HDFS is still fairly relevant as neither Flink nor Spark replace HDFS and many companies still use it either for temporary storage or as a permanent data lake configuration.
 [See data lake](#datalake)
 #### YARN
-Apache Yarn is Hadoop's job manager
+Apache Yarn is Hadoop's job manager.

 ### The Data Pipeline
 Various use cases will differ however, most big data pipelines will have similar common features.
 For the most part they will follow the following form: